Cyfrin/audit-repo-cloner/README.md

 # Usage

-*Note: $ denotes a command to run in the terminal*

 ## Using config.json for multiple repositories

-The tool now supports cloning multiple repositories into a single audit repository using git submodules.
+The tool supports cloning multiple repositories into a single audit repository using git submodules.
 To use this feature, create a `config.json` file based on the provided example:

 ```bash
 cp config.json.example config.json